 You can do the same for plants!
 We grow our plants in optimal conditions, so they're sure to be as happy and healthy as they can be when they arrive at your doorstep.
 In the hot summer months, this can be like arriving at your tropical vacation without sunscreen (there's not any plant sunscreens we know of yet!).
 Don't fear, there's a technique you can do to help "pre-tan" your plants.
 It is called hardening.

 Plant hardening helps your plants get used to the sun and your local microclimate to help them be as happy and healthy as possible when they're starting off in your garden.
 We highly recommend it if the temperatures will be over 80 when you're getting started, though you can do it in any season or to have some temporary plant storage if you're not ready to plant yet.

 The best thing is it's really easy!
 Here's the steps:

 Add a little water (up to 1/2") to make sure the roots stay moist.
 Keep an eye to make sure there's always just a little water in the trays.

 Set the plants on one side of your house where they'll get sun half the day.
 This helps them get used to the sun without having to be in it all day long.

-Leave them there to get "pre-tanned" for up to a week.
-We've found 5 days to be great.
+Leave them there to get "pre-tanned" for up to five days.
+We've found three days to be great.

 Once you've done this, plant them in their final home in your garden.
 They'll be nice and tan, ready to produce you some delicious food!